sdrshnv/tjern/README.md

 # tjern
 `tjern` is a minimal command line journaling application.
-Entries are client side encrypted by default and synced to the cloud, for access from any computer.
+Entries are encrypted on the client by default and synced to the cloud, for access from any computer.

 ## Install
 ### Homebrew